LM4Plan @ ICML 2026

 Organizing Committee

-- Michael Katz, IBM contact
+- Michael Katz, IBM

-- Augusto B. Corrêa, University of Oxford contact
+- Augusto B. Corrêa, University of Oxford

 - Nir Lipovetzky, University of Melbourne